University of Manitoba students have indicated they wish to continue membership with the Canadian Federation of Students.

 “I will be following the will of my constituents and keep advocating on their best interest,” he said.

 The plebiscite has come in the wake of rocky tensions between the federation and the students’ union.

-During the 2013-14 academic year, the then-UMSU executive refused to transfer fees to CFS following a dispute regarding ownership of the UMSU domain name.
+During the 2013-14 academic year, the then-UMSU executive refused to transfer fees to the Canadian Federation of Students following a dispute regarding ownership of the UMSU domain name.
 This was settled on July 2016 after UMSU agreed to pay $993,562.18, a sum which included provincial and national fees.

 Most recently, on Dec.
-2016, UMSU demanded an apology from CFS, claiming that its executive members verbally harassed Nagra at a national meeting.
+2016, UMSU demanded an apology from the federation, claiming that its executive members verbally harassed Nagra at a national meeting.

-The harassment allegedly took place after UMSU brought forward a motion that would amend CFS’s policy on international students, calling for the national union to advocate for international student fee increases to be locked at the same percentage increase as domestic students.
+The harassment allegedly took place after UMSU brought forward a motion that would amend the federations’s policy on international students, calling for the national union to advocate for international student fee increases to be locked at the same percentage increase as domestic students.

 “It was interesting that UMSU was considering holding a plebiscite knowing that all of the hard work that the CFS does for students,” she said.

 “I guess they just wanted to make sure that CFS is held accountable.”